Here are 4 ways to experience fall in Algoma Country.

 Naturally Superior Adventures, Wawa

 Situated on the mouth of the Michipicoten River, book full-day or half-day rentals to paddle Lake Superior or take a river adventure either self-guided or guided.
 Instructional basics are available to book as well.
-NSA staff can provide shuttle services and a lunch for hiking the area trails.
+NSA staff can provide shuttle services and lunch to hike the area trails.

 Thrive Tours, Sault Ste.
 Marie